AVATOL/nematocyst/README.md

 		2. Unpack to `$ROOT$/external/liblinear`
 			- Unpack the directory structure such that the Makefile is in `$ROOT$/external/liblinear`
 		3. Compile by running `make` in `$ROOT$/external/liblinear`
-	- LIBSVM (Optional - if you use SVM for initial state in HCSearch)
+	- LIBSVM (Optional - if you use postprocessing modules OR if you use SVM for initial state in HCSearch)
 		1. Download from http://www.csie.ntu.edu.tw/~cjlin/libsvm/
 			- Version 3.17 officially supported.
 Later versions should also work.
 		2. Unpack to `$ROOT$/external/libsvm`
 			- Unpack the directory structure such that the Makefile is in `$ROOT$/external/libsvm`
 		3. Compile by running `make` in `$ROOT$/external/libsvm`
+		4. Set up in MATLAB (optional - if you use postprocessing modules):
+			1. Open MATLAB, navigate in MATLAB to `$ROOT$/external/libsvm/matlab`
+			2. Run the `make` command in MATLAB.
+			3. Add `$ROOT$/external/libsvm/matlab` to your include paths in MATLAB.
 	- VLFeat (Optional - if you use preprocessing modules)
 		1. Download from http://www.vlfeat.org/
 			- Version 0.9.18 officially supported.
 Later versions should also work.
 		2. Unpack to `$ROOT$/external/vlfeat`
 			- Unpack the directory structure such that this file path is valid: `$ROOT$/external/vlfeat/toolbox/vl_setup.m`
+		3. Set up in MATLAB:
+			1. Open MATLAB, add `$ROOT$/external/vlfeat/toolbox` to your include paths in MATLAB.
+			2. Run the `vl_setup` command in MATLAB.
+			3. Verify it is set up properly by running the `vl_version` command in MATLAB.
 2. Compile from source by running `make` in the `$ROOT$` directory.
 It should create the binary file `$ROOT$/HCSearch`.

 ## More Details

 ### Preprocessing Module

 The preprocessing modules are written in MATLAB.
-Before running them, make sure to set up VLFeat:
+Before running them, make sure to set up VLFeat.

-1. Download and extract VLFeat to `$ROOT$/external/vlfeat` (or some other location) if not already done.
-2. Launch MATLAB.
-Run the following command in MATLAB: `run('$ROOT$/external/vlfeat/toolbox/vl_setsup')` or wherever it is installed.
-	- Alternatively, add the line to your `startup.m` file to automatically run this every time MATLAB starts.
-3. Verify it is set up properly by running the following command in MATLAB: `vl_version`

 The main preprocessing module is `$ROOT$/preprocess/preprocess.m`: